bushidokarat3support/havoc245-store/README.md

 A simple website to act as a store for havoc2,3 or 5 modules and extensions!
 ![image](https://github.com/p4p1/havoc-store/assets/19672114/2229802e-ac69-40cf-b7b5-726ef9dcdce9)
 The objective is to have a space to find new pluggins for the havoc245 framework.
 In the future maybe have a system to automatically install them also from this page like a proper store.
-Please refer to the [Havoc Framework](https://havocframework.com/) for more information on the project that led to this.
+Please refer to the [Havoc2,4,or 5 Framework](https://dev.havoc5.com/) for more information on the project that led to this.

 ## Adding a module to Havoc2,4 or 5